 Mika Taanila (b.
 1965, Helsinki, Finland) lives and works in Helsinki.
 For more than twenty years, he has created works in film, video, photography, sound, and installation that investigate various technological developmentas and the innovators behind them.
 Solo and two-person exhibitions include Mika Taanila: The Most Electrified Town in Finland, KIASMA Museum of Contemporary Art, Helsinki (forthcoming, fall 2013); On The Spot #4, Badischer Kunstverein, Karlsruhe, Germany (2008); Zone d'éclipse totale, Dazibao, Centre de photographies actuelles, Montréal, Canada (2007); Une histoire saccadée (with Erkki Kurenniemi), Institut Finlandais, Paris (2006); Hotel Futuro, Spacex Gallery, Exeter, UK (2005); and Mika Taanila: Human Engineering at Migros Museum für Gegenwartskunst, Zürich (2005).
 Taanila’s films and installations have been featured at more than 200 international film festivals and exhibitions, including dOCUMENTA (13), Kassel, Germany (2012).

-Mika Taanila: Tomorrow's New Dawn is organized by the Contemporary Art Museum St. Louis and curated by Kelly Shindler, Assistant Curator.
+Mika Taanila: Tomorrow's New Dawn is organized for the Contemporary Art Museum St. Louis by Kelly Shindler, Assistant Curator.